Chris Klein (soccer): Professional

 Upon his graduation, Klein was selected fourth overall by the Kansas City Wizards in the 1998 MLS College Draft.
 He received little playing time as a rookie, starting eight games and substituting into nine, and scored no points.
 Starting in 1999, however, Klein began to cement a place for himself as one of the league's best midfielders; in the 1999 season, Klein started 24 games for the Wizards, registering six goals and five assists.
 He started 26 games in 2000, scoring six goals and eight assists, helping the Wizards to an MLS Cup victory.
 Klein has been an equally important part of the Wizards midfield for the last four years, although his 2004 campaign was cut short by a torn ACL.
 He came back in 2005 and was named MLS Comeback Player of the Year for the second time in his career, his first coming in 2002.
 However, before the 2006 season, Klein was traded with an international roster spot to Real Salt Lake for allocation money.

 On June 21, 2007, Klein was traded to Los Angeles Galaxy for midfielder Nathan Sturgis and forward Robbie Findley.

 International

 Klein was a fringe player for the United States national team for several years.
 He received his first cap October 25, 2000 against Mexico, his debut for the men's national team at any age level.
 He has played in a total of 22 games for the national team, scoring five goals; his best year was 2003, when he played in seven games, and scored three goals.

 After playing career

-Klein currently is the President of LA Galaxy.
-He also serves as an assistant coach for Newport Mesa Soccer Club, which is part of the West Ham International Academy.
+Klein was the club president of the LA Galaxy for 11 seasons, during which the team missed the playoffs four times.
+A fan protest in 2023 led to his firing.
+He was also sanctioned by MLS for a violation of roster rules during the 2019 season.
+He also served as an assistant coach for Newport Mesa Soccer Club, which is part of the West Ham International Academy.